 Reverse Engineering of Malbolge Programs

 In this tutorial, we crack zb3's crackme (mirror).
-For that purpose we need the help of Malbolge disassembler to transform the crackme into HeLL code, which is easier to understand and can be debugged using the HeLL IDE.
+For that purpose, we need the help of Malbolge disassembler to transform the crackme into HeLL code, which is easier to understand and can be debugged using the HeLL IDE.
 In order to create HeLL code, the debugger needs to run the Malbolge program.
 It can only generate HeLL code for those parts of the program that are actually executed.
-Thus, we won't get a disassembly of the code that is executed when the correct passphrase is entered.
-Since we don't want to crack the key by brute-force we give only one input to the disassembler: 0.
+Since we don't want to crack the key by brute-force, we only give one input to the disassembler:

 When we continue stepping through the program, we observe the following actions:

-• C2 is loaded (by Rot command) and then written into the cell labeled value (by Opr command).
+• C2 is loaded by Rot command and then written into the cell labeled value by Opr command.

 • C0 is loaded and written into value.